HaloOfBlocks/ProjectArsenal-Public/wiki/Setup-API.md

 ````

 #### Step 2: Add the API as a dependency
-To make sure the Project Arsenal's API will **only be available at compilation**, and not while running the game, we'll be using Gradle's [``compileOnly``](https://docs.gradle.org/current/userguide/declaring_dependencies.html) for this:
+To make sure Project Arsenal's API will **only be available at compilation**, and not while running the game, we'll be using Gradle's [``compileOnly``](https://docs.gradle.org/current/userguide/declaring_dependencies.html) for this:
 ````gradle
 dependencies {
     /* Minecraft dependency here */